cagatin/ReadMeGenerator/README.md

   ## Usage
   To quickly and efficiently generate a README file for a project/repository. <br/>

-  ## Constribute
+  ## Contribute
-  Constribute by forking the github repo and submitting a pull request with your changes. <br/>
+  Contribute by forking the github repo and submitting a pull request with your changes. <br/>

   ## Test
   No tests necessary <br/>